- Religion and Philosophy»

 Have you ever wondered why some Christians seem so desperate to bring people over to their side of the fence?
 “Why can’t these Christians just leave me alone?”
 People seem to naturally want to be left alone to find their own way.
 I don’t know anyone who gets excited about seeing the door to door salespeople come over.
 “I don’t need a handy dandy vacuum cleaner.”
 No matter how great the deal is, we don’t want someone in our house pressuring us.
 “When I decide I need (and am ready to spend money on) a handy dandy vacuum cleaner I’ll go buy one.”
 And that’s just about carpet cleaning.
 Certainly this dynamic becomes exacerbated when you’re talking about something as personal as our faith.
 I think the most instinctive response to door to door witnessing is “I don’t know you.
 What gives you the right to come at me and pressure me with these questions?”
 And it’s true.
 In that situation no relationship has been built and no trust can be leveraged.

 Why do some Christians do that?
 What could possibly be so urgent that they feel they have to harrass everyone around them with their beliefs?
 The answer is very simple--and uncomfortable.
 It’s not something we like to talk about at parties.
 It’s a reality that some might want to avoid thinking about altogether.
 Our culture wants inclusion, warmness, and just generally happy thoughts.
 If we are honest with ourselves, we want that too.
 And yet there’s something taught in scripture that forces us to leave our comfortable places and do things we would rather not do.
 In Matthew chapter 13, Jesus explains the big picture of what happened to this world.
-And he also explains what will happen when it’s all over.
+And he also explains what will happen when it’s all over--what happens when we die.
 For God followers it’s a reality so chilling that, when we wrap our minds around it, we become motivated to leave our comfort zones and ask uncomfortable questions.

 The Parable of the Weeds